RaulPPelaez/Naga_KeypadMapper/README.md

 ### NOTES

-To reload the config you can simply reference itself with :
+To reload the config run the command :

-    config=defaultConfig
-    1 - chmap=defaultConfig
-    configEnd

-or swap to another config and comeback.

-or you can also run `naga -start` and it should restart the daemon.

-TAKE NOTE : After installing I recommend rebooting if you can't get the daemon up from non root.
+	naga -start

+wich will restart the daemon

-Also if ran as root you should edit the file in /root/.naga.
+If ran as root you should edit the file in /root/.naga.

+!!!!!!!!!!!!!!
 If the `$HOME/.naga/keyMap.txt` file is missing the daemon won't start (the program will NOT autocreate this file, the install.sh script will copy an example file though).

 For a key multiple actions may be defined.
 They will then be executed sequentially at the key press.